-Polls help you facilitate collaborative decision-making.
+Polls help you involve people in decisions.
 Use polls to engage people, survey opinion, seek contributions, uncover information, identify priorities, vote on issues, approve documents, organize events and hold elections.

 On this page